tipragot/godot-iroh/README.md

 multiplayer.connection_failed.connect(func():
     print("Connection error: ", client.connection_error()))
 ```
-This allows you to gracefully handle cases where the client cannot connect to the host.
+This allows you to gracefully handle cases where the client cannot connect to the server.

 ## Examples